-All new residential and commercial developments within the Neighbourhood Area will be expected to include the necessary infrastructure to facilitate fibre optic connection.
+All new residential and commercial developments within the Neighbourhood Area, not exempt under permitted development rights, will be expected to include the necessary infrastructure to facilitate fibre optic connection.

 The development of new or enhanced communications infrastructure that provides for the efficient operation of the network and reasonable capacity for future expansion will be supported subject to development being kept to a minimum consistent with the needs of customers.